CyberFlameGO/svnpython/Doc/library/urllib2.rst

 .. method:: OpenerDirector.add_handler(handler)

    *handler* should be an instance of :class:`BaseHandler`.
 The following methods are searched, and added to the possible chains (note that HTTP errors are a special case).

-   * :samp:`{protocol}_open` --- signal that the handler knows how to open *protocol* URLs.
+   * :meth:`protocol_open` --- signal that the handler knows how to open *protocol* URLs.

-   * :samp:`http_error_{type}` --- signal that the handler knows how to handle HTTP errors with HTTP error code *type*.
+   * :meth:`http_error_type` --- signal that the handler knows how to handle HTTP errors with HTTP error code *type*.

-   * :samp:`{protocol}_error` --- signal that the handler knows how to handle errors from (non-\ ``http``) *protocol*.
+   * :meth:`protocol_error` --- signal that the handler knows how to handle errors from (non-\ ``http``) *protocol*.

-   * :samp:`{protocol}_request` --- signal that the handler knows how to pre-process *protocol* requests.
+   * :meth:`protocol_request` --- signal that the handler knows how to pre-process *protocol* requests.

-   * :samp:`{protocol}_response` --- signal that the handler knows how to post-process *protocol* responses.
+   * :meth:`protocol_response` --- signal that the handler knows how to post-process *protocol* responses.

 .. method:: OpenerDirector.open(url[, data][, timeout])

    Open the given *url* (which can be a request object or a string), optionally passing the given *data*.
 Arguments, return values and exceptions raised are the same as those of :func:`urlopen` (which simply calls the :meth:`open` method on the currently installed global :class:`OpenerDirector`).
-The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be usedi).
-The timeout feature actually works only for HTTP, HTTPS, FTP and FTPS connections).
+The optional *timeout* parameter specifies a timeout in seconds for the connection  attempt (if not specified, or passed as None, the global default timeout  setting will be used;
+   this actually only work for HTTP, HTTPS, FTP and FTPS connections).

    .. versionchanged:: 2.6
       *timeout* was added.